-Reason 5 review
+Reason 5 full review

 Reason has faced one common complaint from users over the years: it can’t record external audio.
 Even Record, Propellerhead’s tool for audio recording, editing, mixing and mastering, couldn’t provide satisfaction.
 For many, creative music making requires audio input and Reason users wanted sampling without the need for another tool.
 After a long wait, recording in Reason is here.